Tag Archives: King Lear

 We were rehearsing King Lear for Lexington’s Shakespeare in the Park.
 It was directed by Joe Ferrell and it was a strong cast, featuring Fred Foster, Lisa and Paul Thomas, Walter Tunis, Becky Smith, Robert Brock……and Joe Gatton.

 Joe Gatton is a fine actor and a remarkable fellow.
 Smart, loyal, loud, murderously thoughtful, imaginative, hard-working, and an ardent admirer of cheezy movies featuring diaphanous costuming and intense backlighting.
-In short, a man of taste.
+In short, a renaissance man.

 Joe possesses a pragmatic artistic wisdom that affects those who work with him.
 Michael Thompson, another highly experienced local actor explained to me one evening that he made many creative decisions by considering; “what would Joe Gatton do?”
 Was he serious?
 Knowing Michael, probably not, but it was just plausible enough…